-The induction will begin with an introduction by honorary member, Harvey G. Stenger, President of Binghamton University.
-The ceremony should take less than one hour, and will be followed by a reception (including refreshments) in the hallway outside the Chamber Hall.
-All student, faculty and staff members and their families are invited to the reception, along with favorite faculty members selected by the inductees.
+The ceremony usually takes less than one hour, followed by a reception with refreshments in the lobby outside of the Chamber Hall.
+All student, faculty and staff members and their families are invited to the induction, along with favorite faculty members selected by the inductees.

 Through the generosity of William and Sharon Hohauser (classes of 1981 and 1982, respectively), a scholarship fund has been established for a junior who has been inducted into Phi Beta Kappa, with preference for a Binghamton Scholar who has participated in club sports.
 Established in 2005, the funds for this scholarship have reached a level where the first scholarship award was made to a qualified student inducted in 2010.
 The award, to be announced at the Induction Ceremony, will be given to the selected student in their senior year.
 In 2017 the donors modified their scholarship to give primary preference to a Binghamton Scholar, and secondary preference to a club sports participant.
 No application is necessary for the award, but juniors who participate in club sports are encouraged to identify themselves and describe their club and intramural sports activities when accepting membership in Phi Beta Kappa.
 Those juniors who are Binghamton Scholars should also identify themselves, but will be provided by the Binghamton Scholars Program to the selection committee.

 The William and Sharon Hohauser Phi Beta Kappa Scholarship for 2010 was awarded to Scott H. Greenberg.
 Scott qualified as a junior, was inducted at the April 11, 2010 ceremony, and has participated is several club/intramural sports at Binghamton University.